MODAODF/odfvalidator-lib/README.md

 **src/**

-Contains the core implementation of the ODFValidator library, including the main header and source files, as well as build configuration files.
+Contains the core implementation of the ODFValidator-Library, including the main header and source files, as well as build configuration files.

 **tools/**